llooker/google_ga360/README.md

 ### What does this Block do for me?

-* Accelerated Time to Value
+* Accelerated time to value with a full plug-and-play model
-* Expertise of Google + Looker data teams
+* Leverage analytics expertise of Google + Looker data teams
-* Accessibility
-* Best Practice Design Patterns
+* Best practice design patterns
-* Leveraging Most of BQ Investment
+* Execute optimized, cost-efficient queries

 ### Google Analytics Premium Data Structure